 Also: it’s worthwhile, if you’re serious, to take an analog class – you really do learn the principles much more in depth.
 Working with film is pretty rewarding and helps you really understand the principles behind photography.

-But whatever you to, DO IT! you won’t regret it for a minute.posted about 5 years ago
+But whatever you to, DO IT! you won’t regret it for a minute.posted over 5 years ago

 i say yay.